 With the view to strengthen our members’ capability and to foster the exchange of expertise among Ombudsman worldwide, the IOI always strives to identify the specific training needs of its members and to broaden the range of topics offered to its members in tailor-made training seminars.

-- “Complaint management & investigation techniques” in Spanish hosted by the Defensoría del Pueblo de la Provincia de Santa Fe, presented by Queen Margaret University (QMU) and held in Rosario, Argentina in June 2016
+- “Complaint management & investigation techniques” presented by Queen Margaret University (QMU) and held in June 2017 on the occasion of the CAROA Conference in Bonaire

 The IOI aims at implementing research projects that will become the basis for an intensified exchange of best practices among member institutions that will for the first time have comprehensive data available on other members of the ombudsman community.